Japan

 originally built as a TV transmission tower,

-leaving the Tokyo Tower to enjoy the views of thousands of visitors every day.
+the views of thousands of visitors every day.
 And we certainly did enjoy the views.
-A wonderful way to get acquainted with this model is a modern city with immaculate management and workers.
+A wonderful way to get acquainted with this

-The rest of the tour took us through and around the major buildings and saw what would take a whole book to recant.
+The rest of the tour took us through and around the major buildings and

 March 25